morrowind-modding/tes3cs-manual/content/gameplay/scripting/functions/get-starting-pos.md

 GetStartingPos, axis
 GetStartingPos, Z

-Returns the original world position of the object on the selected axis (X, Y, or Z) in float.
+Returns the original world position of the [[objects/index|object]] on the selected axis (X, Y, or Z) in float.
 The position is the position the object was placed in the editor, not it’s current game state.